-The phrase "destination in its own right" was used from 1994 until 2013 by the Highways Agency, to prohibit operators from providing any more than the most basic facilities.
+The phrase "destination in its own right" was used from 1980 until 2013 by the Department of Transport and Highways Agency, to prohibit operators from providing any more than the most basic facilities.

 The second fear was that a developer might be able to get around planning legislation by pretending to be building a service area, and then changing it to a supermarket.